OBOAcademy/obook/docs/lesson/term-request.md

 <a name="request"></a>
 ## Making term requests to existing ontologies

+In the following we explain how to make a term request to Mondo.
+This serves as an example that should apply to most other ontologies as well.

 ### Making a new term request to Mondo

 1. Go to Mondo [GitHub tracker](https://github.com/monarch-initiative/mondo/issues): Select New issue